United States at the Olympics: Recent period (1994–present)

-Katie Ledecky accepts the award for "Female Athlete of the Olympic Games".
-She has earned multiple gold medals in freestyle swimming events in 2012–24.
+Simone Biles at the 2024 Olympic Games.
+Widely regarded as one of the greatest female athletes of all time, she redefined competitive gymnastics by shattering records, introducing unprecedented high-difficulty skills that bear her name, and establishing herself as the most decorated gymnast in history.

 At the 2022 Winter Olympics, the U.S. exercised a diplomatic boycott due to the "ongoing genocide and crimes against humanity in Xinjiang and other human rights abuses", meaning it did not send any high-level delegation to the Games, but would not hinder athletes from participating.
 A total of 25 medals meant Team USA won two more medals than in 2018, although it still signifies an overall decline after 37 medals in 2010 and 28 in 2014.
 For the fifth consecutive games, the Americans won nine gold medals, this time placing third in the medal count.
 Notable successes included Jessie Diggins becoming the first American female skier to win individual cross-country medals, figure skater Nathan Chen breaking the short program world record en route to the Olympic gold medal in the men's singles, Erin Jackson becoming the first black female athlete to win speed skating gold, and Chloe Kim defending her title in the snowboarding women's halfpipe.
 Veteran snowboarder Lindsey Jacobellis, who last medaled in the 2006 Winter Olympics in Turin, was the only U.S. athlete with multiple gold medals, winning the women's snowboard cross event, and sharing the gold with teammate Nick Baumgartner in the mixed snowboard cross event.

 Amateurism and professionalism

-U.S. President George W. Bush visits Misty May-Treanor (left) and Kerri Walsh Jennings (right) at the 2008 Olympics.
-In 2012, the duo became the first beach volleyball team (male or female) to win three consecutive Olympic gold medals.

 The exclusion of professionals caused several controversies throughout the history of the modern Olympics.
 The 1912 Olympic pentathlon and decathlon champion Jim Thorpe was stripped of his medals, when it was discovered that he had played semi-professional baseball before the Olympics.
 His medals were posthumously restored by the IOC in 1983 on compassionate grounds.

 The advent of the state-sponsored "full-time amateur athlete" of the Eastern Bloc countries eroded the ideology of the pure amateur.
 It put the self-financed amateurs of the Western countries at a disadvantage.
 The Soviet Union entered teams of athletes who were all nominally students, soldiers, or working in a profession, but all of whom were in reality paid by the state to train on a full-time basis.
 The situation greatly disadvantaged American athletes and was a major factor in the decline of American medal hauls in the 1970s and 1980s.
 As a result, the Olympics shifted away from amateurism, as envisioned by Pierre de Coubertin.
 They began allowing participation of professional athletes, but only in the 1990s, after the collapse of the Soviet Union and its influence within the International Olympic Committee.